emilyzhaodata/client-analysis/README.md

-During my internship at a marketing research company-statista, I found python can faciliate data analysis tasks in client management.
+During my internship at a marketing research company, I found python can faciliate data analysis tasks in client management.
 So here are the projects I have done

 # geographystatista
 I have developed the geography package for statista.